Dogadv/DemoLoginScreen/README.md

-# mvpPractice
+# android-practice-1
-Use of knowledge of the MVP pattern in practice.
+Practical use of knowledge of MVP pattern, ButterKnife and Dagger2 libraries.